Storytelling: A powerful wellness tool

 5) Create a mental (or written) story bank

-This one may sound a little weird, but I actually think it is what really interesting people do intuitively.
+This one may sound a little weird, but I think it's what really interesting people do intuitively.
 Because we tend to think that life is endless, we can find ourselves just drifting through time not really consciously connecting with the happenings of the day, or their storytelling value.
-Instead, start noticing the interesting things that happen during your day and mentally bank them or even write them down if you need more of a prompt.
-They may be things that you know a loved one would really get a kick out of, something funny, or something new that you learned.
-There is an important level of consciousness and presence involved here - think of all the mindfulness advice you've ever received.
+Instead, start noticing the interesting things that happen around you and mentally bank them or even write them down if you need more of a prompt.
+They may be things that you know a loved one would get a kick out of, something funny, or something new that you learned.
+There is a degree of consciousness and presence involved here - think of all the mindfulness advice you've ever received.
 This way, you will be ready to wow someone and meaningfully connect the next time you are asked: 'how are you?'.

 'Mimí maintained that each of us is born with a talent, and that happiness or misfortune depends on discovering what that talent is and whether there is a demand for it in the world, because there are remarkable skills that go unappreciated…'